 Assumptions: Initial Investment \$100,000.
-67-year-old male starting Lifelncome on 1 July 1994.
+67-year-old male starting LifeIncome on 1 July 1995.
 Returns from 2003 onwards are the actual results of a balanced fund that is one of Generation Life's investment bond portfolio options.
 Returns prior to 2003 are constructed using indices and inception asset allocation of the fund's approximate asset allocation.
 All returns are net of estimated total fees and charges of 1.19% and the impact of discounting the returns by a LifeBooster rate of 2.5%.
+Fund returns include imputation credits claimed in the financial year they are received.
 The Lifetime Income Protection Provision has been included for the first two years.